April 2020 to Ongoing – Social Distancing: Cross-Cultural Perspectives from Bangladesh, India, Japan and the UK

 The aim of this research project is to explore how social distancing is being defined, perceived and practiced by national governments and household during the COVID-19 pandemic in Bangladesh, India, Japan and the UK.

-19 June 2020 – The data collection has started through the use of an online questionnaire on social distancing.
-This questionnaire will be distributed in Leicestershire, UK and Bhubaneswar, India.
+19 June 2020: The data collection has started through the use of an online questionnaire on social distancing.
+This questionnaire has been distributed in Leicestershire, UK and Bhubaneswar, India.
 Currently, the questionnaire is also being translated into Bengali and Japanese so that it can also be distributed in Dhaka, Bangladesh and in Takatsuki city, Japan.

 1 June 2020: Pilot testing of the questionnaire on social distancing commenced.